wuyingjie1002/like_spider/like_spider/doc/en/readme.txt

 LOG_DIR: Program execution log, if enabled, to ensure write access to this directory

 EXCEL_DIR: excel file storage directory, if enabled, to ensure that this directory has write permission

+Note: In the actual development process, when you need to import like_spider, you need to import config_spider1 first, the name here is the name of the configuration file you copied and modified, pay attention to your directory hierarchy when importing.

 ###############################################################################################